Kris Bryant Player Props: Rockies vs. Tigers

-The Colorado Rockies, including Kris Bryant (.244 on-base percentage in past 10 games, 95 points below season-long percentage), battle starting pitcher Matthew Boyd and the Detroit Tigers at Coors Field, Saturday at 9:10 PM ET.
+The Colorado Rockies, including Kris Bryant (.209 on-base percentage in past 10 games, 127 points below season-long percentage), battle starting pitcher Matt Manning and the Detroit Tigers at Coors Field, Sunday at 3:10 PM ET.

+In his previous appearance, he went 1-for-5 with an RBI against the Tigers.

 Kris Bryant Game Info & Props vs. the Tigers